MattRonan/StackPedal/README.md

 Template: If you want a template during the build process, press 'p' in the processing sketch to export a PNG of your design which you can then print.
 Measure your printout to ensure the scale is correct.
 If not, change 'sF' in the sketch to modify the scale factor up or down.

-Make the wodden parts and plastic panels:
+Make the wooden parts and plastic panels:

 CNC Method: